openservicebrokerapi/servicebroker/spec.md

 ## Extentions

 A Service Broker might want to extend the Service Broker API to include custom endpoints specific to their service.
 An example of this could be lifecycle management, (e.g. "Day Two Operations"), like Backup, Restore, Stop, Start, Restart and Pause.
 Extending the Service Broker API can be done on a per Service Instance basis, during provisioning.
 The provisioning request will return a URI to an OpenAPI 3.0+ document that the Platform can use to determine the new endpoint(s), parameter(s), authentication mechanism and server URL.
+See [Provisioning](#provisioning) for more information on extentions on a per Service Instance basis.

 ### OpenAPI Document